 - Very large, thick counter

-The sizes can change at any time but right now they run from 5.5 to 14 in B, D, and EE widths.
-I’m about an 11.75 on a Brannock device and most of my boots are a size 11 because boots tend to run large.
-Truman advertises this shoe as true to size, and the 11.5 fit well and was pretty comfortable, with one complaint.
+The sizes can change at any time but right now they run from 7 to 14 in D, and EE widths.
+I’m a tiny bit bigger than 11.5 on a Brannock device (what you measure your feet with in a shoe store) and the 11.5 fit well.

 They’ll age extremely well, they’ll do great in the yard or with jeans at a bar, the sole is tough as nails and very durable, and the fact that they’re made in America from start to finish is very satisfying — and helps to justify the cost.